NativeScript/docs/content/guide/core/utils.md

 }, milliseconds,[arg1, arg2])
 ```
 A timer method that allows you to run `callback` every `milliseconds`(milliseconds).
-It returns returns an id that is used to [stop](#clearinterval) the timer.
+It returns an id that is used to [stop](#clearinterval) the timer.

 ---
 ### clearInterval()
 ```ts
 Utils.clearInterval(timerID)
 ```
-Stops the interval timer for the provided id.
+Stops the interval timer of the provided id.

 ---
 ### setTimeout()